The Indispensability Argument

 On the face of it, this is ridiculous - there actually is no logical inference from assertion (1) to assertion (2).
 For example, while mathematics includes the notion of infinite quantities, scientific theories generally don’t claim the existence of infinite quantities, and for a theory to be considered scientific, it should be testable.
 (Footnote: See Karl Popper on testability and scientific theories.)
 And there aren’t any testable theories that postulate an infinite quantity that can be physically tested.

 Yes, an equally absurd argument, with no logical inference from (1) to (2).
-A purely mathematical language is not sufficient by itself to formulate a scientific theory; the theory must use a different language to refer to real physical things, and the theory must correlate these physical things to the mathematics of the theory But here’s the key point.
+A purely mathematical language is not sufficient by itself to formulate a scientific theory; the theory must use a different language to refer to real physical things, and the theory must correlate these physical things to the mathematics of the theory.
+But here’s the key point.
 Scientific theories rely on various idealizations which refer to imaginary ideal things.
 Physics may refer to infinitely long wires, perfectly uniform wires and ideal magnetic, electrical and gravitational fields that are infinitely smooth, infinitely divisible (regardless of any actual sizes) and perfectly uniform, and so on.
-Chemistry may refer to reactions taking place at an ideal precise fixed temperature.
+Chemists may refer to reactions taking place at an ideal precise fixed temperature.
 They may use an idealization of a gas as consisting of all molecules having precisely the same temperature.
 Biology may use idealizations such as perfectly uniform populations.
 Economics may use idealizations such as perfectly rational consumers.
 Sociology may use idealizations such as perfectly average families.

 Nobody believes that these idealizations actually ‘exist’.
 But if mathematical entities must ‘exist’ because a mathematical language is indispensable for a scientific theory, then it follows that such non-existing entities such as mentioned above must also ‘exist’, since they are referred to by a language that is indispensable for the scientific theory.
 (Footnote: Of course, there can be more than one language in which the theory can be expressed - but at least one such language is essential.)
 This, of course, is absurd.
 And the notion that ideal mathematical entities also ‘exist’ is equally absurd.